rust-lang/crates.io/docs/ARCHITECTURE.md

 [conduit]: https://crates.io/crates/conduit

-These files have to do with the backend:
+These files and directories have to do with the backend:

 * `build.rs` - Cargo build script
 * `Cargo.lock` - Locks dependencies to specific versions providing consistency across development